-Our Members' Privacy
+Our Donor and Member Privacy

 Vermont PBS recognizes and respects the importance of your privacy and we are firmly committed to protecting your privacy.
 Vermont PBS adheres to a strict policy for ensuring the privacy of your personally identifiable information, such as full name, address, e-mail address, telephone number and/or other identifiable information.
-We understand that, when you become a Vermont PBS member, you are placing your trust in us.
+We understand that, when you become a Vermont PBS donor and member, you are placing your trust in us.

-Vermont PBS does not sell, rent, donate or exchange its member names with any organization for any reason.
+Vermont PBS does not sell, rent, donate or exchange its donor and member names with any organization for any reason.
 Furthermore, Vermont PBS does not purchase, rent or accept for any reason the names of donors to candidates for public office; or donors or members of committees or organizations supporting candidates, political parties or organizations that solicit funds for use in political campaigns for any purpose.

 Vermont PBS may use your personally identifiable information for various web-based activities or for internal or marketing and promotional purposes.